 Option 1: Managed Solution (Recommended)

 v1.2.3).
 Includes policy enforcement, environment management, and collaboration features.
-Available on free tier for Terraform and OpenTofu.Option 2: Self-Hosted (For Custom Needs)
+Available on the free tier (free up to 50 runs a month) for Terraform and OpenTofu.Option 2: Self-Hosted (For Custom Needs)

 Tools like Terrakube implement the Terraform Module Registry Protocol but require setting up and maintaining API endpoints and module storage yourself.
 This provides maximum control but significantly higher operational overhead.